 “Standards Authority Standards” shall have the meaning stated in Section 35.5.2.

 “State Estimator” shall mean a computer model that computes the state (voltage magnitudes and angles) of the Transmission System using the network model and real-time measurements.
 Line flows, transformer flows, and injections at the busses are calculated from the known state and the transmission line parameters.
 The State Estimator has the capability to detect and identify bad measurements.

+“Storm Watch” shall mean actual or anticipated severe weather conditions under which region-specific portions of the New York State Transmission System are operated in a more conservative manner by reducing transmission transfer limits.

 “Supplying Party” shall have the meaning stated in Section 35.8.2.